-Commodities demand went down...
+Commodities recovering demand...

-Source: IBJA, MCX, Acuity Knowledge Partners Note: Data as on September 03, 2020
+Source: IBJA, MCX, Acuity Knowledge Partners Note: Data as on 20 September, 2020

-- Gold and crude oil prices have broken their negative correlation and seen huge swings many a times since the outbreak. - While investors turned to gold on the traditional "safe haven" premise, crude oil prices continued to fall till end-April, supported by a fall in the international market. - " Crude oil prices rose in June (increase in intl. markets + dom. taxes), but low consumption arrested the price increase in July and August. - Gold prices breached the 50k level in end-July and has been range-bound since then (led by a rise in uncertainty as C19 cases spiked).
+- Gold and crude oil prices have broken their negative correlation and seen huge swings many times since the outbreak. - While investors turned to gold on the traditional safe haven premise, crude oil prices continued to fall till end-April, supported by a dip in the international market. - " Crude oil prices rose in mid-September after low consumption demand arrested the price increase in July and August. - Gold prices breached the 50k level in end-July and has been range-bound since then (led by a rise in uncertainty as C19 cases spiked).

-...while FX made an August presence
+...while FX remains in comfortable zone

-Source: FBIL, BSE Sensex, Acuity Knowledge Partners
+Source: FBIL, BSE Sensex, Acuity Knowledge Partners Note: Data as on

-Note: Data as on September 03, 2020
+20 September, 2020

-- " In March, the rout in the INR (>3% fall) was temporarily halted by a series of RBI measures (FX intervention, reduction in key rates and the announcement of liquidity measures). - After trading around 74 in between July and end August, the INR started to strengthen, reaching 72.8 on 1 September. - " Equity markets also recorded a free fall in March (losing ~12k points) as the outbreak spooked investors and eroded market sentiment. - The announcement of government measures helped put a cap on the fall and calmed the market.
+- " In March, the rout in the INR (>3% fall) was temporarily halted by a series of RBI measures (FX intervention, reduction in key rates and the announcement of liquidity measures). - After trading around 74 between July and end August, the INR started to strengthen, reaching as low as 72.8 on September 1. - Equity markets also recorded a free fall in March (losing around 12k points), as the outbreak spooked investors and eroded market sentiment. - The announcement of government measures helped put a cap on the fall and calmed the market.
 Sensex is currently trading in the 39k range, well below from where it started in 2020.